m92292363-collab/Safe-Gambia/README.md

 ## Already deployed the first version?

 If your Neon database already has the original tables, DON'T re-run schema.sql.
-Instead run `migration-2-merchants.sql` once in the Neon SQL Editor — it adds the merchant columns and security columns without touching your data.
+Instead run `migration-2-merchants.sql` and `migration-3-otp.sql` once each in the Neon SQL Editor — it adds the merchant columns and security columns without touching your data.
 Then push the updated `index.html` and `api.js` to GitHub and Netlify redeploys automatically.